Router Pattern for SwiftUI Navigation

 The navigation APIs in SwiftUI are simple to use but they come with a tradeoff: they couple our navigation logic with our views.

 To decouple our view code from our navigation code we can employ a well-suited design pattern.
 In the realm of UIKit, one such pattern we have available is the Coordinator pattern.
-However, if our apps are built exclusively in SwiftUI, we need a different solution that suits the SwiftUI approach to navigation.

 The case for using the Router pattern for navigation